ghoomfrog/cobblestone/cobblestone.md

 Aquamobility  |10|Maximum swimming speed
 Aeromobility  |0 |Maximum flight speed
 Dexterity     |25|Physical skill
-Energy        |30|Actions require and consume 1 E. except food consumption which restores 1 E per round.
+Energy        |30|Actions require and consume 1 E except food consumption which restores 1 E per round.
 At 0 E, the character undergoes the Starving condition in the next round.
 Sleep         |50|1 sleep is drained every round, and restored by sleeping.
 At 0 sleep, the character undergoes the Exhausted condition in the next round.
 Venomosity    |0 |The ability to inflict the Poisoned condition Immunity      |0 |Poison resistance